asmjit/asmjit/README.md

   // To make the example complete let's call it.
   Func fn;
-  Error err = rt.add(&fn, &code);         // Add the generated code to the runtime. if (err) return 1;                      // Handle a possible error returned by AsmJit.
+  Error err = jit.add(&fn, &code);        // Add the generated code to the runtime. if (err) return 1;                      // Handle a possible error returned by AsmJit.

   int result = fn();                      // Execute the generated code. printf("%d\n", result);                 // Print the resulting "0".

-  rt.release(fn);                         // Remove the function from the runtime. return 0;
+  jit.release(fn);                        // Remove the function from the runtime. return 0;
 }
 ```